Hayagreev/BirdClassifier/README.md

 # Bird Classifier

 Simply upload an image of a bird, click submit, and view details about the bird.
+Currently supports classification of 25 birds found in India.

 Example flow: